tencent cloud

 echo "Hello Server" | nc -w 1 -u <IP/DOMAIN> <PORT>

-The server receives the request and parses the Client IP address as follows:
+The server receives the request and parses the client IP address as follows:

 Related References

-SPP Protocol Header Format
+SPP Header Format

 Magic Number